petrayang2002/InterStatHub/SPSS & R Interoperability.md

-**3 Statistical Analyses That Demonstrate the Interoperability between SPSS & R**
+**4 Statistical Analyses That Demonstrate the Interoperability between SPSS & R**

 by Tongtong Yang_Petra

 ***Analysis 1: t-Test***

-There are three types of t-tests: one-sample t-Test, independent samples t-Test, and paired/dependent samples t-Test.
+There are 3 types of t-tests: one-sample t-Test, independent samples t-Test, and paired/dependent samples t-Test.

 1. One-sample t-Test